Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Preliminaries and statement of main results

+For the proof of Theorem \ref{thm:8.11}, because of the lack of compactness, we cannot use the method in Section \ref{S:L} to control the volume of a ball in $\R^n$ and that of its image in a manifold under a normal coordinate mapping.
+Hence we assume that the manifold is of bounded geometry (see Definition \ref{defi:2.3}), which ensures that the injective radius is positive and the sectional curvature is bounded, so we can use the techniques of Theorem \ref{thm:1.1} to show that the local density property of the $\widetilde{\mu}$ in $\R^n$ is equivalent to the local density property of the $\mu$ on the manifold, where $\widetilde{\mu}$ is the measure induced on $\R^n$ by the local normal coordinates.
 The following definition can be found in, for example, \cite{Shubin_1992}. \begin{defi} Let $M$ be a Riemannian $n$-manifold.
-We say that $M$ is of {\em bounded geometry} if the following two conditions are satisfied. \begin{enumerate} \item[(i)] The injectivity radius of $M$ is positive. \item[(ii)] Every covariant derivative of the Riemann curvature tensor $Rm$ of $M$ is bounded, i.e., for all $k\in \N_0$, there exists a constant $C_k>0$ such that
+We say that $M$ is of {\em bounded geometry} if the following two conditions are satisfied. \begin{enumerate} \item[(i)] The injectivity radius of $M$ is positive. \item[(ii)] Every covariant derivative of the Riemann curvature tensor ${\rm Rm}$ of $M$ is bounded, i.e., for all $k\in \N_0$, there exists a constant $C_k>0$ such that

-\end{enumerate} \end{defi} Note that if the injectivity radius of $M$ is positive, then $M$ is complete (see, e.g.,\cite[Proposition 1.2a]{Eichhorn_2007}).
-Under the assumption of bounded geometry, Hebey proved that there exists a uniformly locally finite geodesic atlas on $M$ (see Lemma \ref{lem:8.2}).
-Moreover, by using a uniformly locally finite geodesic trivialization, Triebel defined another Sobolev norm equivalent to the $W^{1,2}_0(M)$-norm (see Definition \ref{def:8.2}).